-Health Plan Sponsors Should Prepare for a $63 per Participant Fee in 2014Added by Hawley Troxell in Articles & Publications, Health Law on December 31, 2012
+Health Plan Sponsors Should Prepare for a $63 per Participant Fee in 2014Added by Hawley Troxell in Articles & Blogs, Health Law on December 31, 2012

 The Patient Protection and Affordable Care Act (ACA) will significantly expand the number of Americans covered by health insurance.
 This increase and other insurance market reforms in the ACA are expected to significantly alter the individual health insurance market and cause pricing uncertainties for insurers.